Distance measurements from the internal dynamics of globular clusters: Application to the Sombrero galaxy (M104): The Sombrero GCs on the - plane

-We find $M_{\text{dyn}}/L_V$ values in a range from $\sim 1 - 4 M_\odot/L_\odot$, with a mean $<M/L_V> = 2.6 \pm 0.8 M_{\odot}/L_{\odot}$ for this sample of M\,104 GCs.
-Many of them have higher mass-to-light ratios than the MW population, but they are also considerably brighter than most of the Galactic GCs.
-The brightest M\,104 GCs are even significantly brighter than $\omega$Centauri, the most massive GC of the Milky Way, that also shows an increased mass-to-light ratio.
+The derived mass-to-light ratios are shown in Fig.~\ref{fig:M_L} compared to GCs around Centaurus\,A \citep{Dumont2022}, M31 \citep{Strader2011}, and the Milky Way \citep{Baumgardt2020}.
+We show here both the GCs for which size measurements are available (larger circles) and we also included GCs that lack direct size measurements (smaller circles).
+For those, we assumed a size of 2.44 pc, corresponding to the median of size measurements as reported in \cite{Harris2010}.
+These estimated $M/L_{V}$ values show a similar range, with several GCs having similar values as Milky Way GCs.
+However, we note that the uncertainties increase substantially for the fainter GCs.
+For M104 GCs, we find $M_{\text{dyn}}/L_V$ values in a range from $\sim 1 - 4 M_\odot/L_\odot$, with a mean $<M/L_V> = 2.6 M_{\odot}/L_{\odot}$ and a dispersion around the mean of $0.8 M_{\odot}/L_{\odot}$.
+Many M104 GCs have higher mass-to-light ratios than the MW population, but they are also considerably brighter than most of the Galactic GCs.
+The brightest M104 GCs are even significantly brighter than $\omega$\,Centauri, the most massive GC of the Milky Way, that also shows an increased mass-to-light ratio.

-We find reasonable agreement with GCs in Centaurus\,A ($<M/L_V>_{\text{Cen\,A}} = 2.0 \pm 0.9 M_{\odot}/L_{\odot}$), but a direct comparison is difficult based on the low number of size measurements available for our M\,104 sample.
-Similar to the behaviour seen in the Centaurus\,A GCs \citep{Dumont2022}, we also observe a range in mass-to-light ratio that exceeds those of the Milky Way GCs (M/L $\sim$ 1.5).
+We find reasonable agreement with GCs in Centaurus\,A ($<M/L_V>_{\text{Cen\,A}} = 2.0 \, M_{\odot}/L_{\odot}$), but a direct comparison is difficult based on the low number of size measurements available for our M104 sample.
+Similar to the behaviour seen in the Centaurus\,A GCs \citep{Dumont2022}, we also observe a range in mass-to-light ratio that exceeds those of the Milky Way GCs.
 From their analysis, \cite{Dumont2022} interpreted this scatter with a population of stripped nuclei masquerading as GCs.
-In M\,104, we find that SUCD1 indeed shows an elevated mass-to-light ratio, in line with other UCDs (e.g. \citealt{Rejkuba2007, Mieske2008}).
+In M104, we find that SUCD1 indeed shows an elevated mass-to-light ratio, in line with other UCDs (e.g. \citealt{Rejkuba2007, Mieske2008}).
 Nonetheless, the defining feature that sets it apart from the GC population is its significantly larger luminosity, being about 1.4 magnitudes brighter than the next brightest GC.
 Based on its magnitude, size, and velocity dispersion, we derive a dynamical mass of $M_{\text{dyn}} = (2.4 \pm 0.2) \times 10^{7} M_{\odot}$, similar to the value reported by \cite{Hau2009}.

-In the lower panel of Fig.~\ref{fig:M_L}, we also included GCs that lack direct size measurements.
-For those, we assumed a size of 2.44 pc, corresponding to the median of size measurements as reported in \cite{Harris2010}.
-These estimated $M/L_{V}$ values show a similar range, with several GCs having similar values as Milky Way GCs.
-However, we note that the uncertainties increase substantially for the fainter GCs.